harivansh666/Chatify/README.md

 - 🚀 Online user status
 - 👌 Global state management with Zustand
 - 🐞 Error handling both on the server and on the client
-- ⭐ At the end Deployment like a pro for FREE!
+- 🚢 Production-ready Deployment**: Deploy for FREE like a pro Vercel
+- 🔄 Continuous Improvements**: More features and polish coming soon!
 - ⏳ And much more!
+-
 # Setup .env file
 ```
 PORT=...